 |

-For the first 45 years of the US highway system, four routes shared a terminus on Public Square.
-US 21 was decommissioned in Ohio in 1971, but the remaining three routes still end there.
-The intersection of Superior/Ontario was the original endpoint for all routes, and probably always the intended endpoint, and it is still the actual endpoint for US 422.
-However, according to Ohio DoT's Straight-Line-Diagrams (SLDs), the official endpoint for both US 42 and US 322 is now one block to the east (more on that below).
-Beginning in 2015, Public Square underwent a redesign, and when the project was completed in 2016, the four separate "patches" of Public Square shown in the photo above were more physically unified.
-Now Ontario is completely vacated through the Square.
+For the first 45 years of the US highway system, four routes shared a terminus on Public Square (plus US 20 passed through, and later US 6 as well).
+US 21 was decommissioned in Ohio in 1971, but the remaining three routes (US 42, 322, and 422) still end there.
+The intersection of Superior/Ontario was the original endpoint for all four routes, but later, according to Ohio DoT's Straight-Line-Diagrams (SLDs), the official endpoint for both US 42 and US 322 was moved one block to the east.
+In 2015 a redesign for Public Square commenced, and the two blocks of Ontario through the Square were vacated.
+As a result, when the project was completed in 2016, the four separate sections of Public Square shown in the photo above had been consolidated into two large sections.
+Now Superior is used only by buses, so all endpoints have been moved by one block (more on all of this below).

 |